 By looking at the individual as a ‘micro-level’, it becomes possible to examine the foundation assumptions underpinning the water literature’s standard explanations of political will, economic incentives, policies/regulations.

 - Knowledge management and social networks in Canadian and southern African water efficiency communities of practice (PhD; 2004-2007).

 - Social capital, decision-making and organization processes; education and private sector initiatives related to water efficiency and sustainability; and mentorship and gender variables in Canadian and Israeli water policy development (PostDoc; 2006-2009).

-My current research is supported by a SSHRC Insight Development grant and a SSHRC Connection grant.
+My current research is supported by a SSHRC Insight grant, a SSHRC Insight Development grant and a SSHRC Connection grant.
 Earlier research on gender and water careers is supported by a SSHRC Standard Research grant.
 Since 2006, my research program has been supported through multiple awards from the Walter and Duncan Gordon Foundation’s former Water Fellows program; the Canada Mortgage and Housing Corporation; the Canadian Water and Wastewater’s Efficiency Network; the Grand River Conservation Authority; and the B.C. and Alberta branches of the Real Estate Foundation.